 I fixed it by hitting the Windows menu (what we used to call the Start menu) and typing Device Manager.

-I navigated to Network Adapters.
+From there I navigated to Network Adapters.
 Then I double-clicked on my wireless adapter.
-Next, I navigated to Power Management and unchecked the box next to Allow the computer to turn off this device to save power.
+Your wireless adapter should always have the word “wireless” somewhere in its name.
+Next, I navigated to the Power Management tab and unchecked the box next to Allow the computer to turn off this device to save power.
 Finally, I rebooted.

 Why you get the can’t connect to this network error message

 I may sacrifice a bit of battery life this way.
-But chances are if I’m running on battery, I’m using wifi and won’t want it to be turned off.
+But chances are if I’m running on battery, I’m using my wireless card and won’t want it to be turned off.

 That’s what worked for me.
 If you’re getting the message that Windows 10 can’t connect to this network, chances are it will work for you too.